-Firms should gather information, carry out checks and base their underwriting decisions as they consider appropriate and proportionate in order to assess creditworthiness (including affordability).
+Firms should gather sufficient information, carry out checks and base their underwriting decisions as they consider appropriate and proportionate to the individual circumstances of each customer in order to assess:

 They may wish to take account of one or more of the following factors: